Data Modeling for Data Warehousing: Key Considerations

 Key Considerations for Data Modeling

-There are several key considerations that should be taken into account when creating a data model for a data warehouse.
+There are several key considerations that need to be taken into account when creating a data model for a data warehouse.
 These include:

 Data Modeling Techniques

-There are several data modeling techniques that can be used for data warehousing, including:
+There are several data modeling techniques that can be used to create a robust and scalable data model.
+These include:

 Data Warehouse Schema Design